Umuts-Codes/fund-automation/README.md

 Automatically calculates total income, total expenses, and net profit

-Extracts the most recent date from the dataset
+Extracts the most recent date from the dataset.